Game of Thrones (GoT) has been both criticized for its treatment of women and praised for its strong and fiercely bold female characters.

 So why are women so ahead in average screen time?

-The low average for men in Game of Thrones tells us that there are many more men with smaller parts in Game of Thrones who are skewing their average screen time lower.
+The low average for men in GoT tells us that there are many more men with smaller parts who are skewing their average screen time lower.

 It gets even more interesting when you take into account screen time of the main characters of the show.

 Of the top seven main characters, female GoT characters dominate, both in number of characters and in total screen time, which also contributes to the skewed average we see across screen time.

 In the end, this data shows that while there are fewer women on screen, of the women who are, they receive a fair amount of screen time, on average.
 And at the top, women as a group are actually getting a lot of time on screen in the show.

 Season 7 seems to be gearing up to give the main female characters some serious spotlight.
 Daenerys is arriving to Westeros, Cersei is sitting on the Iron Throne, Arya is coming back home, and Sansa is finally free to lead her own story.
 Will this season turn the tables in terms of average and total screen time by gender?